 After the entity's interest is reduced to zero, additional losses are provided for, and a liability is recognised, only to the extent that the entity has incurred legal or constructive obligations or made payments on behalf of the joint venture.
 If the joint venture subsequently reports profits, the entity resumes recognising its share of those profits only after its share of the profits equals the share of losses not recognised.
+The recovery from the joint venture partner is recorded when payment is received.

 After application of the equity method, the Company determines whether it is necessary to recognize an impairment loss on its investment in associate or joint venture.
 At each reporting date, the Company determines whether there is objective evidence that the investment in associate or joint venture is impaired.
-If there is such evidence, the Company calculates the amount of impairment as the difference between the recoverable amount of the associate or joint venture and its carrying value, and then recognizes the loss as share of profit/loss of an associate or joint venture in the consolidated statements of loss.
+If there is such evidence, the Company calculates the amount of impairment as the difference between the recoverable amount of the associate or joint venture and its carrying value, and then recognizes the share of profit/loss of an associate or joint venture in the consolidated statements of loss.